 Number of experimental animals: The exact number of animals that have been tested and included as data in this audiogram is given here

-Excel example: 2
+Example: 2

-implementation: The number of experimental animals involved is represented implicitly in the number of records from table individual_animal associated to the corresponding record in the table audiogram_experiment by a record in table test_animal.
+Implementation: The number of experimental animals involved is represented implicitly in the number of records from table individual_animal associated to the corresponding record in the table audiogram_experiment by a record in table test_animal.
 This design enables representation of the involvement of one or more usually anonymous individual animals in an audiogram experiment and at the same time enables representation of repeated involvements of the same individual animal in different experiments.
 Records in individual_animal are identified with artificial primary keys.
 If the animal can actually be identified individually (by a unique name or ID given to it by its keeping authority), this representation enables linking the same animal to different experiments.
 Individual animals that are not identified by a unique name in the information sources may actually be represented by more than one entry in table individual_animal.
-This is, with respect to the intended data usage, uncritical.
+This is, with respect to the intended data usage, irrelevant.
 Unless the animal is uniquely identified by an individual name, it can simply not be decided if two records in the table individual_animal represent the same or different individuals.

 Measurements: Here it is recorded how often the animal was tested.

-Excel example for 2 individuals: 2
+Example for 2 individuals: 2

 implementation: represented as audiogram_experiment.number_of_measurements